 Your day will start with The Golden Circle tour where you’ll visit the UNESCO World Heritate Site Thingvellir National Park.
 This venue was the location for Icelandic Parliament from 930 until 1798 and is where the tectonic plates of both America and Europe meet.
 Here you can quite literally have one foot in each country.

 You’ll head to the hot spring of Geysir for lunch where you’ll have the chance to see nature at it’s finest with Strokkur.
 Erupting to heights of 30 metres every couple of minutes.
+This is just one of the many hot springs in Iceland where you can enjoy the view and take a dip in the relaxing water.

 Finally, you’ll head to Gulfoss known many locals as the golden waterfall.
 Here you’ll see how the water impacts the rugged canyon of 32 metres.
 Before heading to the Blue Lagoon to relax.
 Due to the popularity of this tour and the small tour sizes of around 19 people I’d recommend booking the tour in advance wherever possible to avoid disappointment.